 Men with wacky hair.
 A classic disguise technique: a beard renders Raoul completely unrecognizable, even to his own mother.

 A dramatic scene involving flowers.
 The most salient example is the scene of Elda and Raoul on their honeymoon.
 Well-wishers are throwing flowers up to their window, and there is a closeup of two flowers standing on the window ledge.
 Snip, and dissolve!
 The Elda-flower has lost its head.

 One might also mention the flower display at the funeral, the bouquet that Gaston sends to Cécile, and the flower shower of the ending scene.

 Feminine sufferance.
 Poor Elda: she had her head turned by a man of weak character, but everything else really came down to the vile Cécile.

 The rest … The intertitle category only applies if the original Italian titles are available, so I think that it’s just mirrors and veils that we’re missing!
 I’m sure future diva films will see a return to these elements.

 Read my past writings on diva films here!
 Next week: a meta look at the diva film genre.

 Caino.
 Dir.
 Leopoldo Carlucci.
 Torino, Italy: Corona-Film, 1918.
 Preserved by EYE Filmmuseum NL and available to watch here on the European Film Gateway (French intertitles).

-Note on nomenclature: In Italian advertising of the teens, Makowska was billed as Elena Makowska, but nowadays she is almost always referred to as Helena, so I’ve followed that practice.
+Note on nomenclature: In Italian advertising of the teens, Makowska was billed as Elena Makowska, but nowadays I have usually seen her referred to as Helena, so I’ve followed that practice.